chainwayxyz/citrea-docs/developer-documentation/ecosystem-tooling/rpc-indexers.md

 [Goldsky](https://goldsky.com/) is a Web3-native, real-time data platform that lets you index and query on-chain data without wrangling infrastructure.
 Built for effortless scale and backed by 24 × 7 support, it frees you to ship features instead of managing servers.

-Citrea supports both [Goldsky Subgraphs](https://docs.goldsky.com/subgraphs/introduction) [Goldsky Mirrors](https://docs.goldsky.com/mirror/introduction).
-Subgraphs provide high-performance, custom-modeled queries with smart tagging for precise filtering for your development, and Mirrors stream live blockchain events straight into your own database and keeps data continuously in sync.
+Citrea supports both [Goldsky Subgraphs](https://docs.goldsky.com/subgraphs/introduction) and [Goldsky Mirrors](https://docs.goldsky.com/mirror/introduction).
+Subgraphs provide high-performance, custom-modeled queries with smart tagging for precise filtering for your development, and Mirrors stream live blockchain events straight into your own database and keep data continuously in sync.

-As a developer building on Citrea, you can utilize Goldsky products with discount.
-Check out Citrea page on their [documentation](https://docs.goldsky.com/chains/citrea?utm_source=citrea\&utm_medium=docs) for more information and kickstart your development!
+As a developer building on Citrea, you can utilize Goldsky products at a discount.
+Check out the Citrea page on their [documentation](https://docs.goldsky.com/chains/citrea?utm_source=citrea\&utm_medium=docs) for more information and kickstart your development!

 *Note*: The correct Citrea slug for Goldsky is `citrea-testnet-tangerine`.